 AF Information & Advice For Patients

-Atrial flutter is a relatively common heart rhythm disturbance encountered by doctors, although not as common as atrial fibrillation (AF).
-The precise incidence of atrial flutter is not known, but it affects around 1 in 1,000 people in the UK.
+Atrial flutter is a relatively common heart rhythm disturbance encountered by doctors, although not as common as atrial fibrillation (AFib).
+The precise incidence of atrial flutter is not known, but it affects over 200,000 people in the US each year.
 It can affect adults of any age, but is more common in older patients and is also seen more often in men.

-Atrial flutter has many clinical aspects that are similar to AF and the two arrhythmias often occur in the same patient.
-However, there are important diff erences with respect to the electrical origins of these rhythm disturbances, and this can have a bearing on the treatment.
+Atrial flutter has many clinical aspects that are similar to AFib and the two arrhythmias often occur in the same patient.
+However, there are important differences with respect to the electrical origins of these rhythm disturbances, and this can have a bearing on the treatment.

 What is atrial flutter?

 Atrial flutter is an abnormality in the rhythm of the heart (arrhythmia).
 In this arrhythmia, the upper chambers of the heart (atria) beat very rapidly.
 Unlike atrial fibrillation (AFib), atrial flutter is a more organized electrical disturbance which originates in the right atrium in the majority of patients.
 The atria in atrial flutter beat very quickly and regularly, at around 300 beats per minute, and hence take over from the sinus node in controlling the heart rate.
 The AV node will not conduct all of these atrial beats to the ventricles but tends, instead, to only allow every second, third or fourth beat through, creating an often-regular heart rate of around 150, 100 or 75 beats per minute.
 Other ratios can occur, and often the ratio changes.